Topic Area: State and Federal Health Policy

 Minnesota’s Uninsured and the Communities in Which They Live

 Using American Community Survey (ACS) data, SHADAC researchers created an interactive resource—the Minnesota Community and Uninsured Profile—with a dual aim toward advancing equity-focused advocacy work through informing strategic plans, partnership development, assessment of community needs, and grant-writing while also providing rates and counts of the uninsured in Minnesota at different geographic levels. to support targeted outreach and enrollment activities of health insurance navigators and policymakers as they develop strategies to reach the remaining uninsured in Minnesota.
 Funded by Blue Cross Blue Shield of Minnesota Foundation.

 MACPAC Analysis of Survey Data

-Topic Area: Health Equity and Social Determinants
+Topic Area: Health Equity

 Topic Area: Population Health